Customer. Vendor. Seller. Buyer.

 - Pick the right tasks such as repetitive jobs, resources for self-service, FAQs, knowledge bases, etc. that need automation which also prevents you from alienating your customers

 - Merge your service channels by converting them into an omnichannel strategy to collaborate effectively and efficiently ensuring that information silos do not happen

 - Automation should be undertaken to support your human team and not as a substitute for your live agents

-- Always request for feedback to keep abreast of any change in customer opinion regarding the automation of your processes, either partially or fully
+- Always request feedback to keep abreast of any change in customer opinion regarding the automation of your processes, either partially or fully

 Automation requires a lot of planning to make sure it is successful in offering the right customer experience to your clients.
 Too much of it can undermine the goals of achieving good customer service.
 Now, this looks like the perfect customer service problem and solution example.
 Wouldn’t you agree?